The alumni fellow selection process is led by alumni in every aspect from nominations, to candidate selection, to election.

 This tradition, which has enabled the candidates with the most outstanding and relevant experience to agree to serve without incurring the financial and personal burdens of running a campaign, has been honored and welcomed by candidates in every election.
 Candidates understand that “campaigning” for this fiduciary responsibility is not in keeping with the commitment they will make to be impartial stewards – stewards who balance the needs and interests of Yale’s constituencies today with the generations of students and faculty they are making sure have the same resources and opportunities in the future.

 The election of alumni fellows is provided for in Yale’s Charter, which states that that alumni eligible to vote (“qualified electors”) are: all graduates of Yale College who have held their degrees for five years or more, all alumni of the graduate and professional schools, and all individuals who hold Yale honorary degrees are eligible to vote in the alumni fellow election.
 The Charter cannot be amended except by an act of the Connecticut legislature.
+All alumni, however, are able and encouraged to get involved in alumni leadership activities.

 Per the university’s Miscellaneous Regulations, alumni may petition to be on the ballot, separate from the YAA nominating and candidate selection process.
 Petitioners must secure signatures of at least 3% of the number of electors qualified to vote the previous year.
 The signature review and verification process is handled by Election Services Corporation on behalf of the university.